grpc/proposal/A72-open-telemetry-tracing.md

 * If the RPC experienced name resolution delay, add an Event at the start of the call with the name "Delayed name resolution complete" upon completion of the name resolution process.
-* When the call is closed, set RPC status and end the parent span.
+* When the call is closed, set RPC status and end the parent span. gRPC status "OK" is recorded with status "OK", while other gRPC statuses are marked as "ERROR".
+  Non-"OK" statuses include their code as a description, the same below.

 On attempt span:
 * When span is created, set the attribute with key `previous-rpc-attempts` and an